hlerner1/Toy-Ploy/README.txt

 ---------------
  Work Done Together
 ---------------
-- Cody and Hannah created the tutorial level together
+- Cody and Hannah created the tutorial level together (See tutorial level in video)
-- Cody and Hannah both worked together on getting animations and animation controllers to work for both the player and the AI
+- Cody and Hannah both worked together on getting animations and animation controllers to work for both the player and the AI.
+We did not create the animations ourselves, but integrated it into the other assets we found on the store such as the robot and enemy AI ourselves.